ev34j/ev34j-mindstorm-firebase/README.md

 ## Scenario

 In this demo, a robot is driven from keystrokes via Firebase messages.
-Similarly, the robot reports its metrics via Firebase.
+Similarly, the robot reports its metrics back to an app via Firebase

 ## Running the app